 The most common place to mount a TV is on a wall.
 But they can also be mounted to ceilings, doors, decorative partitions and other types of fixtures.
 Essentially, if you have a surface that the TV fits, there’s a mounting solution.
 This is important because the mounting costs for both DIY and professional installation can increase depending on the material of the mounting surface.

 TVs are significantly lighter than they were even a decade ago, but this is still a considerable amount of weight to have hanging on a wall.
 Some surfaces, like drywall, can’t handle the weight of the TV on their own and need reinforcement or other solutions.
 Others, like brick, will be able to handle the weight but require a special process and tools for mounting.
 Each of these variations changes the complexity and price of the job.

 There are also other labor costs associated with installation that could drive up your price, such as wiring or mounting your accessories.
 Be it cable and satellite boxes, gaming systems, streaming devices or surround-sound systems, you need to find a way to account for the peripherals associated with your TV.
 Depending on your budget and the space, it’s worth considering adding those in when the TV is mounted.

 Cost of Labor

 In most cases, the labor will take a couple of hours.
-This can make the standard labor cost for the simplest jobs anywhere from $150 to $250 in addition to the mount.
+This can make the standard labor cost for the simplest jobs anywhere from $60 to $200 (CAD 80 to CAD 267) in addition to the mount.